mvysny/mvysny.github.io/_posts/2022-10-12-vaadin-localization.md

 title: Vaadin + Localization/Internationalization (l10n/i18n)
 ---

-The class performing localization in Vaadin is the `I18nProvider` class.
+The `I18nProvider` class handles the duty of performing localization in Vaadin apps.
 You can invoke it either directly via `VaadinService.getCurrent().getInstantiator().getI18NProvider().getTranslation("key", UI.getCurrent().getLocale());` or via `Component.getTranslation()`.
 The latter is much shorter, but you may not have a component always around to perform the translation.
 Therefore, I recommend to create a simple class